 We are now an authorized MD state inspection station

-The Tire Mart proudly serves the Tire Pressure Monitoring System (TPMS) needs of customers in Frederick, MD, Thurmont, MD, Middletown, MD, and surrounding areas.
+We proudly service the Ball Joint Replacement needs of customers in Frederick, MD, Thurmont, MD, Middletown, MD, and surrounding areas.

 Areas Served :